-Activate the ELT(DT) in accordance with Annex D.5 and monitor the encoded 3D positions provided by the ELT(DT) while running the simulator scenario in Annex D.5, then deactivate the beacon.
+Activate the ELT(DT) in accordance with Annex D.3 and monitor the encoded 3D positions provided by the ELT(DT) while running the simulator scenario in Annex D.3, then deactivate the beacon.
 Accurately (to a resolution of better than 0.1 second) log the position provided to the beacon and the commencement of beacon transmissions vs time.
-For each burst from the ELT(DT) compute the 3D position provided by the signal to the beacon at the commencement of the burst ( $P(t_0)$ ) and at the point 1 second before the commencement of the burst ( $P(t_0-1)$ ).
-Check that for 95% of the results obtained the 3D encoded location transmitted by the ELT(DT) is within 30 metres in the horizontal plane and within 50 metres in altitude of at least one simulated location between the two above computed positions (i.e. ( $P(t_0)$ ) and ( $P(t_0-1)$ )), except during the final transition in the Annex D.5 scenario (which in effect simulates a rapid deceleration resulting from an impact).
+For each burst from the ELT(DT) compute the 3D position provided by the signal to the beacon at the commencement of the burst ($P(t0)$) and at the point 1 second before the commencement of the burst ($P(t0-1)$).
+Check that for 95% of the results obtained the 3D encoded location transmitted by the ELT(DT) is within 30 metres in the horizontal plane and within 50 metres in altitude of at least one simulated location between the two above computed positions (i.e. ($P(t0)$) and ($P(t0-1)$)), except during the final transition in the Annex D.3 scenario (which in effect simulates a rapid deceleration resulting from an impact).
+Check that the last available location transmitted by the ELT(DT) before impact is less than 11.1 km (6 NM) from the impact location (latitude = 13.69361° and longitude = 40.71091°) and that a location within 200 m of the impact location (latitude = 13.69361° and longitude = 40.71091°) is transmitted not later than 15 seconds after the impact.
 Also check that the time of the last encoded location in bits 159 to 175 of the beacon message (bits 5 to 21 of rotating field #1) are correct.